stereoplegic/structor/docs/README.md

 Now replace a `Placeholder` component on the page with `raised primary` model of `Button` component.
 And then place `h2` component (from __HTML__ group) before `Button` inside of `LayoutItem` component.

-Placing a component before or after another component can be made in the same manner as we were replacing components - you have to select component from the library and then use `Before`, `After` buttons in the top toolbar or blueprint buttons.
+Placing a component before or after another component can be provided in the same manner as we were replacing components - you have to pick a component from the library and then use `Before` or `After` button in the top toolbar or blueprint buttons for selected component.

 In the result we should have the following composition: